collectd/collectd/docs/BUILD.dpdkstat.md

  *  The same PCI device configuration should be passed to the primary process as the secondary process uses the same port indexes as the primary.
- *  A deny-list / allow-list of NICs isn't supported yet.
+ *  A blocklist / allowlist of NICs isn't supported yet.
  *  Plugin initialization time depends on read interval.
 It requires 5 read cycles to set up internal buffers and states.
 During that time no statistics are submitted.